EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

    Exemplary trace for a three-color smTIRF measurement

 The first panel shows the intensity traces from all channels after blue laser excitation.
 The gray trace is the total intensity in the blue channel, the dark blue is the blue dye emission after blue excitation, the light blue shows the yellow dye emission (BY FRET), and the pink is the red dye emission (BR FRET) all after blue excitation.
 The second panel shows the intensity traces from green and red channels after corresponding laser excitations.
 So again, the gray trace is the total intensity in the green channel, the green one is the yellow dye emission, and the orange is the red dye emission both after yellow laser excitation.
 The red trace is the red dye fluorescence after red exctation.
+Also the FRET efficiency traces are shown on the last panel in blue for the BY, orange for the YR, and pink for the BR FRET pairs.

 ..  _manual_3c:
 Manual data analysis and correction